EverydayHealthLogo

 Who is Dr. Harmon, Ophthalmologist in New York, NY?

 Dr. Gregory Harmon, MD is an Ophthalmologist, who primarily practices in New York, NY.
-He is board certified by the American Board of Ophthalmology.
+He is board certified.
 Dr. Harmon graduated from Icahn School of Medicine at Mount Sinai and completed his residency at Ny & Presby Hp-Cornell Campus, Ophthalmology; St Luke'S-Roosevelt-St Lukes D, Internal Medicine.
 Dr. Harmon is fluent in English and Spanish, and is currently seeing new patients.
 Dr. Harmon’s practice accepts Medicaid, Medicare, UnitedHealthcare, Cigna and other major insurance plans.
 To book an appointment or to confirm insurance options, please call Dr. Harmon’s office at (917) 300-0553.

 What are Areas of Expertise for Dr. Harmon?